 Phylogenetic and phylogeographic analysis

 A total of 117 haplotypes was identified among our cytb dataset.
 All sequences have been deposited in GenBank (accession numbers….).
 The complete data matrix comprised these 117 haplotypes as well as two Apodemus chevrieri as outgroups.
 This matrix provided 923 base pairs, of which 208 sites were variable and 127 were parsimony informative.
-The nucleotide frequencies were 29.2%, 26.7%, 30.4% and 13.6% for T, C, A and G respectively.
-NJ and ML analyses were performed using the HKY85 + I + Gamma model suggested for the data by the Akaike information criterion estimated using MODELTEST, with a proportion of invariable site equal to 0.616 and gamma distribution shape parameter equal to 0.8323.
+The nucleotide frequencies were 29.2%, 26.7%, 30.4% and 13.6% for T, C, A and G, respectively.
+ML and Bayesian analyses were performed using the HKY85 + I + Gamma model suggested for the dataset by the Akaike information criterion estimated using MODELTEST, with a proportion of invariable site equal to 0.616 and gamma distribution shape parameter equal to 0.8323.

-The phylogenetic trees obtained with the ML and Bayesian analyses are weakly supported and did not show any clear phylogeographic structure.
-The different haplotypes corresponding to animals coming from the whole distribution area of the stripped field mouse were mixed and not associated within supported clades in the tree.
+The phylogenetic trees obtained with the ML and Bayesian analyses were weakly supported and did not show any clear phylogeographic structure.
+Haplotypes corresponding to animals coming from the whole distribution area of the stripped field mouse were mixed and not associated within supported clades in the tree.
 However, two genetic groups corresponding to the Western and Eastern Palearctic fragments are evidenced in our median joining network (Fig. 2).
-However, few cytb haplotypes are shared among individuals from Russian Far East and Europe, from Europe and Central Russia and from Western Siberia and Central Russia.
+Few cytb haplotypes are shared among individuals from Russian Far East and Europe, from Europe and Central Russia and from Western Siberia and Central Russia.

-Figure 2: Median-joining network à verifier : est-ce que les animaux coréens se séparent des autres ou pas dans le MJN?
-En effet, dans une précédente étude, mais faite sur moins d’animaux, on voyait que les coréens se séparaient des autres, ce qui confirmait l’existence de sous espèces dans cette region.
-J’avais mis ces infos dans la discussion, mais à retravailler en fonction de tes infos sur le réseau.

-Mettre en avant aussi Taiwan, car j’aimerais en parler dans la partie taxonomie

-troisièmement, peut être rajouter une petite ligne en pointillé pour marquer la difference entre l’eastern et le western group?
+Figure 2: Median-joining network based on cytb dataset.
+Circles correspond to distinct haplotypes and circle size is proportional to the number of animals sharing this haplotype.
+Branch length is proportional to the number of mutations between haplotypes.

 Analysis of genetic diversity and differentiation

-We calculated nucleotide and haplotype diversities for the two main striped fieldmice fragments (Eastern and Western Palearctic).
-Moreover, to assess whether genetic diversity was higher within the potential refuge regions, these two main groups were divided into five subgroups: the first one corresponding to the populations from the Russian Far East; the second one to the animals living in Western Siberia (Western side of the Baikal lake,Novosibirsk region, Altai region) and Kazakhstan; the third one, to the Central Russian populations (from the Ural mountains to the Moscow region) and Ukraine; the fourth one to all the European and turkish populations; the fifth one, to the Korean, Taiwanese and Chinese fieldmice.
+We calculated nucleotide and haplotype diversities for the two main striped fieldmice fragments (Eastern and Western Palearctic) and the five regional subgroups.
 The results of these analyses are summarized in Table 2 and indicate that the populations of the Western Palearctic fragment are characterised by weaker nucleotide diversity values (from 0.0062) as compared to Eastern Palearctic one (0.0159).
 Haplotype diversity is high and similar in all groups, except in Central Russia where it is lower.
 The Fu’s Fs test of neutrality was significant for all groups (Table 2), which indicate population expansion.

 FST estimates among the five main subgroups (Table 3) confirmed the genetic differentiation (FST > 0.20) between eastern and western subgroups.

-Table 2: Diversity estimates
+Table 2: Diversity estimates and expansion times for A. agrarius groups and subgroups